Sebastian-Firsaev/Data-Sc-Machine-L-Project/ReadMe.md

 ## Project 2 - Decision Trees and Random Forests
 - All code for this project is not my own and is being used for learning purposes.
 Source can be found here: https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/05.08-Random-Forests.ipynb
 ### Introduction
 This project focuses on the comprehensive exploration of decision trees and random forests.
 It offers an educational journey into their workings and applications.
 Through practical implementations using Scikit-Learn in Python, I'll cover decision tree visualization, the challenge of overfitting, the concept of ensemble methods, and the versatility of random forests in classification and regression tasks.
 I aim to uncover the intricacies, strengths, and practical implications of decision trees and random forests in the realm of machine learning.
+I recreated the project in my own [Jyputer notebook](https://github.com/Sebastian-Firsaev/Data-Sc-Machine-L-Project/blob/main/treeproject.ipynb) for learning purposes